Middleton Stuart Elliott

-Middleton Stuart Elliott Jr. (October 16, 1872 – October 29, 1952) was a United States Navy admiral and a Medal of Honor recipient for his role in the United States occupation of Veracruz.
+Middleton Stuart Elliott Jr. (October 16, 1872 – October 29, 1952) was a United States Navy physician and admiral, and a Medal of Honor recipient for his role in the United States occupation of Veracruz.

 Biography

 Elliott was born on October 16, 1872, in Beaufort, South Carolina.
 His father was Middleton Stuart Elliott Sr. (1841–1921), who served in the Beaufort Volunteer Artillery in the Confederate States Army during the American Civil War.
 His uncle was Brigadier General Stephen Elliott.
-He was raised in Beaufort and attended medical school at Columbia College, known later as George Washington University.
+He was raised in Beaufort and attended medical school at Columbian College, known later as George Washington University.
+Elliott received his medical degree in 1894.